gatsbyjs/gatsby/docs/docs/vscode-setup.md

 title: "Setting up Visual Studio Code for Gatsby development"
 ---

 VS Code is a wonderful tool that can require some initial setup to get everything working.
-Here's some recommendations to get code flowing smoothly.
+Here are some recommendations to get code flowing smoothly.

 ## Initial Setup